amerand/PMOIRED/README.md

 - `PMOIRED` extends the modelling in the spectral dimension.
 For this reason, it contains a module to do basic telluric correction (only for GRAVITY at the moment)
 - Models' parameters can be expressed a function of each others, which allows to build complex geometrical shapes: astronomical realistic models can be build this way, without compromising on execution speed.
 - Uncertainties can be estimated using bootstrapping (data resampling by date+telescope) to mitigate the effects of correlations between data.
-- The values of parameters can be explore using grid and or random search.
+- The values of parameters can be explored using grid and or random search.

 ## Install